-Antigua and Barbuda does not carry out situational assessments to identify the training needs of personnel working in prevention, early intervention, care, treatment, rehabilitation, recovery, or social integration programs.
+Dominica has not carried out situational assessments to identify the training needs of personnel working in prevention, early intervention, care, treatment, rehabilitation, recovery, or social integration programs.

 Priority Action 4.4: Develop specialized programs in response to training needs identified by the situational assessment.